harshpatelb/CodeClause-URL-Shortener/README.md

 Within this repository, you'll uncover these enchanting artifacts:

-- `shorten_url.py`: The heart of the operation, where the magic of URL shortening and user interaction harmoniously dance.
+- `CodeClause-URL-Shortener`: The heart of the operation, where the magic of URL shortening and user interaction harmoniously dance.
 - `README.md`: The scroll of knowledge you're currently perusing, guiding you through the intricacies of this magical endeavor.
 - `LICENSE`: A testament to the project's spirit of openness and sharing.